Bolton Arch, Crabtree Plantation

-The borough has a wealth of interesting buildings and you can find more information on these by following the links on the left.
+The borough has a wealth of interesting buildings and you can find more information on our local history and heritage page.

-This is a self-guided walk of the town centre, starting in Basingstoke’s 800-year old Market Place.
+This is a self-guided walk of the town centre, starting at 800-year old Market Place, the Historic Heart of Basingstoke.
 The full walk lasts approximately 90 minutes, although this can be followed in smaller sections.

-Further information on the town trail, including a map is available at the bottom of this page.
-Alternatively, paper copies of the walk are available from the Willis Museum and the council offices.
+Further information on the town trail, including a map is available below.
+Paper copies of the walk are also available from the Willis Museum and the council offices.

 Heritage Open Days celebrates England's fantastic architecture and culture by offering free access to properties that are usually closed to the public or normally charge for admission.
 Every year in September for four days, buildings of every age, style and function open their doors, ranging from castles to factories, town halls to tithe barns, parish churches to Buddhist temples.
 It is a once a year chance to discover hidden architectural treasures and enjoy a wide range of tours, events and activities which bring to life local history and culture.

 Free of charge and on your doorstep, Heritage Open Days are events for everyone.
-Find out more by visiting the Heritage Open Days website.
+Find out more about Heritage Open Days by visiting the Heritage Open Days website.

 You might be able to get some funding for heritage-related projects, as there are some grant schemes which fund these types of projects.

 The Heritage Lottery fund offers a range of grant programmes, awarding grants from £3,000.
-For further information on their grant programmes, visit their website - www.hlf.org.uk.
+For further information on their grant programmes, visit the Heritage Lottery Fund website.